nrwl/nx/nx-dev/data-access-documents/src/data/11.4.0/angular/guides/setup-incremental-builds.md

 # Setup incremental builds for Angular applications

 In this guide we’ll specifically look into which changes need to be made to enable [incremental builds](/angular/ci/incremental-builds) for Angular applications.
+Incremental builds require @nrwl/angular:webpack-browser, which requires Nx version 10.4.0 or later.

 ## Use buildable libraries